Act for the Development of Tourism

 Article 7

-The related government agencies shall assist and cooperate with the competent authorities on various levels, when the latter take necessary measures to implement the plans an referred to in the above paragraph.
+The related government agencies shall assist and cooperate with the competent authorities on various levels, when the latter take necessary measures to implement the plans as referred to in the above paragraph.

 Article 8

-To assist the development of tourism industry, the central administrative authority shall coordinate related authorities to plan out transportation networks for domestic tourism locations, develop international transportation routes, and establish an inter-connected system of land, sea and air transportation.
+To assist the development of the tourism industry, the central administrative authority shall coordinate with related authorities to plan out transportation networks for domestic tourism locations, develop international transportation routes, and establish an interconnected system of land, sea, and air transportation.
 When necessary, the central administrative authority may establish tourist service agencies at international airports and commercial harbors.
-The central administrative authority may assist municipal, county or township governments to establish tourist service agencies at important traffic transshipment locations.
+The central administrative authority may assist municipal, county, or township governments to establish tourist service agencies at important traffic transfer locations.

 Article 9